 This peak is not in the book.
 Livingston Douglas provided new route information which is set out below Margo’s entry.
 Updated December 2019

 Southeast and Northeast Ridges by Margo Mandella

 Peak 7194 is in the Jumpoff Peak subrange of the Lost River Range.
-Found west of the Idaho National Laboratory and ID-22, Peak 7194 and its peak neighbors (Peak 8383 and Peak 6990) make a good, early-season peakbagging loop.
-We climbed these 3 peaks on March 29, 2018, and came in from Deadman Flats on the East Side of the range.
+Located west of the Idaho National Laboratory and ID-22, Peak 7194 and its peak neighbors (Peak 8383 and Peak 6990) make a good, early-season peakbagging loop.
+We climbed these three peaks on March 29, 2018, and came in from Deadman Flats on the east side of the range.
 USGS Arco Hills

 From Deadman Canyon

 Take Bureau of Land Management (BLM) Road 1259/Deadman Canyon Road, which leaves the west side of ID-22 along Deadman Flats toward Deadman Canyon.
 This road is open all year.
 After heading north a bit, the road takes a large, long turn to the northwest.
 Along this curve, a jeep trail intersects the road from the north.
 This trail parallels an intermittent stream, but there are no pullouts for parking.
 Sagebrush is thick and turning around is difficult but doable in only a few locations.
 We were able to travel as far as the worst ruts, but most people probably won’t want to travel much past the junction of the jeep trail with Deadman Canyon Road.

 Note: A recent rain-on-snow event made travel difficult without a high-clearance 4WD vehicle starting in the lower Deadman Flats area.
 Even with a high-clearance 4WD vehicle, we were stopped short of where we wanted to go on both roads we traveled.